Community College System of New Hampshire Tuition and Fees: Academic Year 2020 – 2021

 In addition to having the lowest college tuition in New Hampshire, the Community College System of New Hampshire (CCSNH) strives to make college affordable through scholarships and loans.
-Our affiliated Foundation provides scholarship assistance to eligible students enrolled at any College within the system, and each College offers financial aid in the forms of grant aid, work study, and loans.
+The Foundation for NH Community Colleges provides scholarship assistance to eligible students enrolled at any College within the system, and each College offers financial aid in the forms of grant aid, work study, and loans.

 In-State and all online courses $215 per credit hour

 As an example, an Associate of Arts program is a minimum of 60 credit hours.
 Therefore, the total tuition cost of the two-year program is 60 X $215, or $12,900 over two years – $3,225 per semester.
 This calculation does not include financial aid, nor does it include fees or credits that may be required above 60 credit hours.
 Rather it is intended to illustrate how per-credit-hour prices cost per-semester and per-program.